Keir Starmer: Gaza war

-On 29 July 2025, Starmer announced that the United Kingdom would conditionally recognise the State of Palestine at the September opening of the United Nations General Assembly, contingent on Israel’s compliance with a ceasefire, the facilitation of humanitarian aid, and a commitment to a two-state solution.
+On 29 July 2025, Starmer announced that the United Kingdom would conditionally recognise the State of Palestine at the September opening of the United Nations General Assembly, contingent on Israel's noncompliance with a ceasefire, the facilitation of humanitarian aid, and a commitment to a two-state solution.
 The announcement followed a letter signed by 225 MPs, including over half of Labour, calling for immediate recognition.
 One of its coordinators, Sarah Champion, criticised the conditionality, while Netanyahu and Conservative politicians condemned the move as rewarding Hamas.
 On 21 September, Starmer announced that the United Kingdom formally recognised Palestine as an independent state.